Andrew-Benson-CER/ORCADocs/docs/source/Enhancements.rst

 Video Demos
 ***********

-.. admonition:: These are cool videos!
+.. note:: These are cool videos!
     Wow...so cool.

 .. raw:: html